sakosha/ml-system/README.md

 | Leverage GPUs and low-latency embeddings to reduce inference time | GPU nodes & Feast online store            | Jobs run on GPU nodes; Feast online store serves/streams embeddings with low latency.   |
 | Logs and metrics                                                  | Prometheus & Grafana                      | All services export to Prometheus their stdout; Grafana provides dashboards and alerts. |

+ML frameworks are PyTorch due to its popularity and training will be done distributed on metaflow.
+Serving models will be via Python ASGI frameworks like FastAPI, Litestar, Blacksheep as de facto standard.
+Serialization format will be gRPC as it is very popular, enforces schema and small enough. we can use other format as msgpack (supports much more languages), flatbuffers (bandwidth), cap'n'proto (bandwidth, fastest to read)

 ---

 ## Risks & Potential bottlenecks